Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 return json.loads(decrypted.decode())

-By offloading PII to disk with 0o600 permissions and AES-128 encryption, the pipeline eliminates memory-resident data exposure during prolonged 429 wait states.
+By offloading PII to disk with 0o600 permissions and AES-128 (Fernet) encryption, the pipeline eliminates memory-resident data exposure during prolonged 429 wait states.
 This aligns with Cross-System Data Discovery & Sync best practices that mandate zero-trust data handling across transient network boundaries.

 4. Idempotency Enforcement via Conditional Requests